Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Causal Reasoning for Systems

-\textbf{Causal Performance Models}.
-We hypothesize that the reason behind the above-mentioned issues is the inability of correlation-based models to capture causally relevant predictors in the learned performance models.
-Hence, we introduce a new abstraction for performance modeling, called \textbf{Causal Performance Model (CPM)}, that gives us the leverage for performing causal reasoning in the systems' performance domain.
-A CPM is an instantiation of Graphical Models~\cite{pearl1998graphical} with new types and structural constraints to enable performance modeling.
-Formally, CPMs (cf., \fig{causal_model_example}) are Directed Acyclic Graphs (DAGs)~\cite{pearl1998graphical} with (i) performance variables, (ii) functional nodes that define functional dependencies between performance variables, and (iii) causal links that interconnect performance nodes with each other via functional nodes, and (iv) structural constraints to define assumptions we require in performance modeling.
-In particular, we defined three new variable types: (1) Software-level configuration options associated with a software component in the composed system (e.g., \texttt{Bitrate} in the decoder component of \textsc{DeepStream}), (2) intermediate performance variables relating the effect of configuration options to performance objectives including middleware traces (e.g., \texttt{Context Switches}), performance events (e.g., \texttt{Cache Misses}), and hardware-level options (e.g., \texttt{CPU Frequency}), and (3) end-to-end performance objectives (e.g., \texttt{Throughout}, \texttt{Energy consumption}).
-We also characterize the functional nodes with polynomial models to be explainable, although, in a generic form, they could be characterized with any functional forms, e.g., neural networks~\cite{xia2021causal,scherrer2021learning}.
-We also defined two specific constraints over CPMs to characterize the assumptions in performance modeling: (i) defining variables that can be intervened (note that some performance variables can only be observed (e.g., \texttt{Cache Misses}) or in some cases where a variable can be intervened, the user may want to restrict the variability space, e.g., the cases where the user may want to use prior experience, restricting the variables that do not have a major impact to performance objectives); (ii) structural constraints, e.g., configuration options do not cause other options.
+\textbf{Causal performance models}.
+We define a causal performance model as an instantiation of Probabilistic Graphical Models~\cite{pearl1998graphical} with new types and structural constraints to enable performance modeling and analyses.
+Formally, causal performance models (cf., \fig{causal_model_example}) are Directed Acyclic Graphs (DAGs)~\cite{pearl1998graphical} with (i) performance variables, (ii) functional nodes that define functional dependencies between performance variables (i.e., how variations in one or multiple variables determine variations in other variables), (iii) causal links that interconnect performance nodes with each other via functional nodes, and (iv) constraints to define assumptions we require in performance modeling (e.g., software configuration options cannot be the child node of performance objectives; or \texttt{Cache Misses} as a performance variable takes only positive integer values).
+In particular, we define three new variable types: (i) Software-level configuration options associated with a software component in the composed system (e.g., \texttt{Bitrate} in the decoder component of \textsc{Deepstream}), and hardware-level options (e.g., \texttt{CPU Frequency}), (ii) intermediate performance variables relating the effect of configuration options to performance objectives including middleware traces (e.g., \texttt{Context Switches}), performance events (e.g., \texttt{Cache Misses}) and (iii) end-to-end performance objectives (e.g., \texttt{Throughput}).
+In this paper, we characterize the functional nodes with polynomial models, because of their simplicity and their explainable nature, however, they could be characterized with any functional forms, e.g., neural networks~\cite{xia2021causal,scherrer2021learning}.
+We also define two specific constraints over causal performance models to characterize the assumptions in performance modeling: (i) defining variables that can be intervened (note that some performance variables can only be observed (e.g., \texttt{Cache Misses}) or in some cases where a variable can be intervened, the user may want to restrict the variability space, e.g., the cases where the user may want to use prior experience, restricting the variables that do not have a major impact to performance objectives); (ii) structural constraints, e.g., configuration options do not cause other options.
 Note that such constraints enable incorporating domain knowledge and enable further sparsity that facilitates learning with low sample sizes.